kartverket/skip.kartverket.no/blog/2024-04-22-apps-repositories.md

 auto-sync for most mission critical applications in production.

 And finally, projects that don't have clear ownership or shared ownership can be tricky to place into a repo.
-You could make an apps repo for a "psuedo-team" consisting of the teams that need access, but generally we find that it's better that all products have a clear singular main owner.
+You could make an apps repo for a "pseudo-team" consisting of the teams that need access, but generally we find that it's better that all products have a clear singular main owner.
 This also prevents [diffusion of responsibility](https://en.wikipedia.org/wiki/Diffusion_of_responsibility).